bnnm/wwiser/doc/WWISER.md

 ### Passing filters
 By default *wwiser* generates all `.txtp` that are considered "usable".
-This mainly means events (`CAkEvent`), prioritizing those with known names.

-You can use add a list of "filters" to alter this, passing multiple `(filter) (filter) ...` to generate only those.
-Add a `-` or `/` before to generate defaults *excluding* those.
-Wildcards are allowed too.
+This mainly means events, prioritizing those with known names.
+You can use a list of "filters" to alter this, passing multiple `(filter) (filter) ...` to generate only certain *Wwise objects*.

+Filter types:
+- `(number)`: by object ID (event, or any kind of usable part)
+- `(classname)`: by object class (any kind of usable part)
+- `(name)`: by object event name (wildcards are allowed)
+- `(bankname).bnk`: by bank name
+- `(bankname)-(index)`: by object index/position in bank

+Filter prefixes:
+- (no prefix): affect "outer" objects
+- `@`: affect "inner" nodes (part of an "outer" object")
+- `~`: affect "unused" nodes (any objects not referenced)
+- `/` or `-`: exclude (`/` is needed for the command line)

 Examples:
 - `123456`: make only object with that ID (could be an ID of an *event*, or "music segment" and similar objects)
 - `CAkMusicSegment`: .txtp only from "music segment" objects
 - `play_bgm_001`: only event .txtp that are named like that
 - `music.bnk`: only event .txtp in said bank
 - `music-1234`: create object number 1234 from `music` bank
 - `play_bgm_*`: only event .txtp that start with `play_bgm_`
-- `-play_sfx_*`: all event .txtp *except* those that play sfx
 - `/play_sfx_*`: same, alt since command line gets confused by `-`
 - `@/12345`: exclude sub-node used inside generated objects (filters txtp parts)
 - `@12345`: not working (in effect filters everything)
+- `~12345`: include unused node (when filtering nodes)
+- `~/12345`: exclude unused node (use only when using *Skip normal*, otherwise gets odd results)

 Some tricks you can do with filters:
-- testing: if you have a big `.txtp` with lots of groups, you can pass a single ID and output just the part you want.
+- Testing: if you have a big `.txtp` with lots of groups, you can pass a single ID and output just the part you want.
-- ignore sfx: maybe you have `common.bnk` with lots of sfx but a handful of jingles.
+- Ignore sfx: maybe you have `common.bnk` with lots of sfx but a handful of jingles.
 Pass `jingle_*` (if named) or an event ID list to ignore sfx events, or pass `/play_sfx_*` to ignore SFX if you have names.
-- load many banks: sometimes games separate and load `.bnk` in non-obvious ways.
+- Load many banks: sometimes games separate and load `.bnk` in non-obvious ways.
 You could just load everything then filter by `music.bnk` to get music but ensure all needed banks are there (ignoring sfx or voice banks).
+- Skip layered sounds, like SFX noise pasted on top of music, using sub-node filters
+- Alter `.txtp` order: set *generate rest* and apply filters to force filtered names to generate first (alters detected dupes)

-- Alter `.txtp` order: some games have several events that do the same thing.
-For example `jukebox01` then `music01_fields` in that order may be clones.
-By default `.txtp` order is as found, meaning you get `jukebox01` and `music01_fields` is ignored (dupe).
-But the later name is more descriptive and would be preferable.
-To fix this, you can filter by `music*` **and** pass the option to *"generate rest of files after filtering"*.
+*Generate rest* option is useful to alter name order.
+Some games have several events that do the same thing, for example `jukebox01` then `music01_fields` (dupe).
+The later, being a dupe, would be ignored but the name is more descriptive and preferable.
+To fix this, you can filter by `music*` *and* pass the option to *"generate rest of files after filtering"*.
 This reorders so `music01_fields` goes first, then `jukebox01` (now a dupe = ignored).

-- Skip layered sounds, like SFX noise pasted on top of music, using sub-node filters
+When using the "generate unused" option and filtering nodes, by default no "unused" nodes are created for technical reasons (everything that didn't make it into a `.txtp` is considered unused, including anything filtered).
+You can manually include unused objects by including "unused" filters with a `~` prefixes.

+You can set *Skip normal* to ignore all regular (non-unused) `.txtp`.
+It's a bit special in that everything is generated but simply not written, so totals reflect this.
+This allows to write unused only, and also apply "exclude unused" filters.

 ### Passing renames